TysonStanley/tysonstanley.github.io/assets/RMD/2019-10-06-datatable_memory.md

----
-layout: post
-title: "Comparing Efficiency and Speed of `data.table`: Adding variables, filtering rows, and summarizing by group"
-categories: jekyll update
-author: Tyson S. Barrett
-comments: true
----

 As of late, I have used the `data.table` package to do some of my data wrangling.
-It has been a fun adventure (the nerd type of fun).
-This was made more meaningful with the renewed development of the `dtplyr` package by Hadley Wickham and co.
+It has been a fun adventure (the nerd type of fun), and was made more meaningful with the renewed development of the `dtplyr` package by Hadley Wickham and co.
 I introduce some of the different behavior of `data.table`